josdejong/mathjs/lib/expression/step-solver/README.md

   This stepper uses OperationNode, ParenthesisNode, ConstantNode and SymbolNode.
 You can read about them [on the same documentation page as expressions](http://mathjs.org/docs/expressions/expression_trees.html) It will be pretty helpful to get an idea of how they all work.
+- Keep in mind when dealing with the node expression that a parent node's child nodes are called different things depending on the parent node type.
+Operation nodes have `args` as their children, and parenthesis nodes have a single child called `content`.
 - One thing that's especially helpful to know is that multiplication nodes can be implicit.
   If you do `n = math.parse('2*x')` you'll get a multiplication node with `n.args` 2 and x.
   If you do `n = math.parse(2x)` you'll also get a multiplication node with `n.args` 2 and x,